Skip to content

 Codex and Claude Code sessions can become hard to revisit once they are no longer active in the editor.
 Codex History Viewer keeps those local session files useful by turning them into a searchable, chat-like history browser inside VS Code.

-Use it to find past prompts, reuse useful answers, inspect file changes, organize sessions with tags and notes, and hand off past sessions to the official Codex and Claude Code VS Code extensions for resume.
+Use it to find past prompts, reuse useful answers, inspect file changes, organize sessions with tags and notes, resume same-source sessions, and prepare handoff context for other AI tools.

 Highlights